alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-08-14-timeseries-analysis.markdown

 ### Linear Regression and Timeseries

-Using a linear regression with time series is problematic.
-Linear regression  assumes you have independently and identically distributed data.
-In time series data, points near in time tend to be strongly correlated with one another.
-In fact, when there aren’t temporal correlations, time series data is hardly useful for traditional time series tasks, such as predicting the future or understanding temporal dynamics.
-Linear regression can be used with timeseries when linear regression assumptions hold.
-Such a case is when the predicted variable is fully dependent on its predictors, for instance when the timeseries component is entirely embedded in one of the features and the errors preserve the normality assumption with no autocorrelation.
+Using a statistical tools such as linear regression with time series can be problematic.
+Linear regression  assumes you have independently and normally distributed data, while, in time series data, points near in time tend to be strongly correlated with one another.
+This is precisely the property that makes timeseries analysis important as, if there aren’t temporal correlations, it would be impossible to perform tasks such as predicting the future or understanding temporal dynamics.

+Linear regression can be used with timeseries when linear regression assumptions hold, for instance when the predicted variable is fully dependent on its predictors and the errors preserve the normality assumption with no autocorrelation.
+In such a case, the timeseries element is entirely embedded in one of the features.

 ### The Statistics Of Time Series